wangywUST/wangywust.github.io/CourseADSP2026/lecture_2.md

 ### Yule-Walker Equations for ARMA

-Multiplying the ARMA difference equation by $x^*(n-l)$ and taking expectations, one can show that for lags $l > q$, the moving-average terms vanish and only the AR coefficients appear:
+Multiplying the ARMA difference equation by $x^{\ast}(n-l)$ and taking expectations, one can show that for lags $l > q$, the moving-average terms vanish and only the AR coefficients appear:

 $$r_x(l) + \sum_{k=1}^{p} a_k r_x(l-k) = 0, \qquad l > q$$